choria-legacy/marionette-collective/website/reference/ui/nodereports.md

 **Note: This is an emerging feature, the scripting language is likely to change**

 ## Node View
-To obtain a full inventory for a given node you can run mc-inventory like this:
+To obtain a full inventory for a given node you can run _mco inventory_ like this:

 {% highlight console %}
- % mc-inventory your.node.com
+ % mco inventory your.node.com
  Inventory for your.node.com: